markhj/opengl-msat/docs/lists/texture-enums.md

 | ``TexturePattern::ClampToBorder``               | Clamp to border             |

 ## Texture format

+Used to specify the format of a [Texture](../textures/textures.md).

 | Enumeration                         | Description       |
 |-------------------------------------|-------------------|
 | ``TextureFormat::Red``              | Red               |